-- (1) Before any application mentioned in section ten of this Act is considered by the Court, notice of that application shall be given once in the Government Gazette, and once in a daily newspaper circulating in the State, and those notices shall be given not more than three months and not less than one month before the date proposed for the consideration of the scheme by the Court. - (2) Every notice given under subsection (1) of this section shall - - (a) give a brief summary of the scheme; - (b) state the date proposed for the hearing of the application by the Court; and
+(1) Before any application mentioned in section 10 is considered by the Court, notice of that application shall be given once in the Government Gazette, and once in a daily newspaper circulating in the State, and those notices shall be given not more than 3 months and not less than one month before the date proposed for the consideration of the scheme by the Court.

-(c) require any person desiring to oppose the scheme to give written notice of his intention to do so to the Principal Registrar of the Supreme Court, the trustees, and the Attorney General not less than seven clear days before the date proposed for the hearing.

-[Amended by No. 67 of 1979 s.72.]
+- (2) Every notice given under subsection (1) shall - (a) give a brief summary of the scheme; and - (b) state the date proposed for the hearing of the application by the Court; and - (c) require any person desiring to oppose the scheme to give written notice of his intention to do so to the Principal Registrar of the Supreme Court, the trustees, and the Attorney General not less than 7 clear days before the date proposed for the hearing. - [Section 11 amended by No. 67 of 1979 s.
+72.]